srija-cyber/StudentGrades/README.md

-# 🎓 Student Dashboard App - Angular + Type Script + Bootstrap
+# 🎓 Student Grades - Angular + Type Script + Bootstrap

 A basic Angular application to manage and display student information based on grades.
 This project helps practice **Angular fundamentals** like data binding, event handling, structural directives, and dynamic styling — with **Bootstrap** for UI.